tjhart/broccoli-couchdb-versioning/README.md

 a development session.
 Once you update a file, it's associated design document will get updated automatically

 # Things to consider
-* Synchronization is only one way for now - from the file system to the server.
+* Synchronization is only one way - from the file system to the server.
+This tool assumes that the file system is always the expert.
+* Deleting a doc locally will not reflect to the server.
+Inserts and updates will work
 * broccoli-couchdb-versioning will refuse to update a document if the server revision is greater than the last recorded revision.
 If this happens, double check with your source control or someone else in your team. broccoli-couchdb-versioning will continue to work for other documents, and also continue to nag that this document is